neuralmaticv/neuralmaticv/README.md

 ###  Hi there, I'm Vladimir. 👋🏻

-- 👨🏻‍🎓 ML/AI Research Student
+- 👨🏻‍🎓 AI/ML Research Engineer
 - 🇧🇦 Alumni @ [BH Futures Foundation](https://www.bhfuturesfoundation.org/)
 - 🐕 With a love for furry companions
 - 👨🏻‍💻 Always use your code for good!